kwt3/HLS-Models/README.md

 This repository is a collection of Vitis HLS Models from the community to aid in acquiring examples for machine learning purposes.

-The folder called Simple Designs includes models such as basic sequential and combinational circuits that were synthesized in Vitis HLS.
+The Simple Designs folder includes models such as basic sequential and combinational circuits that were synthesized in Vitis HLS.

 Below are a list of publically available designs: